torinke/myportfolio/README.md

 ## Project description

-* This is a portfolio landing page,that describes me and my journey in  life and in programming,the projects i have worked on is also included.
+* This is a portfolio landing page,that describes me and my journey in  life,the projects i have worked on is also included.

 ## Known bugs